 - Category 2: Other standardized tests.
 To qualify for Duke TIP's 7th Grade Talent Search, you must have scored “at or above the 95th percentile on an accepted grade-level national standardized test or abilities test...[or] on a state assessment” [Quotation source: Eligibility | Duke TIP.
 Accessed 2019-10-18.]

 - These are often state-administered tests, like the California Achievement Test, or any test that's part of the New York Statewide Testing Program.

-All of the specific tests that Duke TIP accepts as metrics for their 7th Grade Talent Search are listed on this site in a drop-down menu.
+All of the specific tests that Duke TIP accepts as metrics for their 7th Grade Talent Search are listed on this site.
 If you can’t find a test you’ve taken in this list, you can always email Duke TIP (firstname.lastname@example.org) to see if a test that you’ve taken is accepted.

 After you've figured out if you qualify for the 7th Grade Talent Search, you're all set to create your Duke TIP account and enroll.
 The "enroll now" link is only active from early August-early December of each year, but you can still create your account now and check back again in August to enroll.

 - If you participated in the 4th-6th Grade Talent Search and took the optional EXPLORE test, then you are automatically qualified (although you still have to enroll).
 Otherwise, even if you took part in the 4th-6th Grade Talent Search, you must re-qualify and enroll in the 7th Grade Talent Search.

 - If you have already taken SAT/ACT, already paid and registered to take it, or missed the Talent Search deadline but are planning on registering for the SAT/ACT, you can still enroll for the 7th Grade Talent Search, but you must do so using a different application process.
 For more information on the enrollment process for these cases, you can email email@example.com, or read more here.